Lemongrass (sả) is widely used in Vietnamese cuisine as well as other Asian cuisines. It has a clean, crisp and citrusy aroma.

 You can find it at Asian grocery stores.
 My Western grocery stores start to carry lemongrass, but the price can be higher than at Asian stores.
-You can freeze lemongrass so if you like to cook Asian food regularly, you can buy extra and put in the freezer.
+You can freeze it so if you like to cook Asian food regularly, you can buy extra and put in the freezer.

 How to prep lemongrass

-To prep lemongrass, first, peel off the 2 – 4 outer layers which are often dry.
+First, peel off the 2 – 4 outer layers which are often dry.
 Then, cut off the bottom bulb which is 1 – 2 inch long.
 We want to use just the white and light-green part of the lemongrass, which is the 6-inch chubby lower end right next to the bulb.
 The skinny green part is tough and fibrous and doesn’t have as much aroma, so discard that part.
 Now, smash/bruise the chubby part because smashing will help releasing the lemongrass fragrance.

-If you use lemongrass in marinade or stir-fry, slice thinly and chop finely as in the photo above.
+If you use lemongrass in marinade or stir-fry, slice thinly and then chop finely as in the photo above.
 If you use it in soup, just put the smashed stalk into the soup.

-Recipes that use lemongrass:
+Recipes that use lemongrass